 AI is here to stay.
 What future will it bring?

 The emergence of new technology has transformed human society for millenia.
-But AI is redefining human interactions and experiences in the space of less than a generation.
-This technology and its rapid advances bring untold numbers of opportunities to develop solutions in education, healthcare, commerce, science and more.
+But AI has already redefined human interactions and experiences and the long-term impacts of this reshaping are as yet unknown.
+This technology and its rapid advances bring untold opportunities to develop solutions in education, healthcare, commerce, science and more.
 It also brings monumental challenges and questions around intractable social issues of access, justice, equity, and more.
-We invite changemakers to share their innovations which are harnessing the power of AI for good, leading the way to a more ethical and prosperous future for all.
+We invite entries that harness the power of AI for good, leading the way to a more ethical and prosperous future for all.

-Main topic: Proof of concept (or further) development in the use of AI technology to benefit society, support community development, or protect the environment.
+Main topic: Proof of concept or further-developed solution using AI technology to benefit society, support community development, and / or protect the environment.

 Prize: $5,000 equity-free grant.